eZmaxinc/eZmax-SDK-go/docs/CustomEzsignfoldertypeResponse.md

 ### NewCustomEzsignfoldertypeResponse

-`func NewCustomEzsignfoldertypeResponse(pkiEzsignfoldertypeID int32, sEzsignfoldertypeNameX string, bEzsignfoldertypeIncludeproofsigner bool, bEzsignfoldertypeIncludeproofuser bool, ) *CustomEzsignfoldertypeResponse`
+`func NewCustomEzsignfoldertypeResponse(pkiEzsignfoldertypeID int32, ) *CustomEzsignfoldertypeResponse`

 NewCustomEzsignfoldertypeResponse instantiates a new CustomEzsignfoldertypeResponse object This constructor will assign default values to properties that have it defined,